*Review based on the Playstation 4 version*

 The only other notable issue to be had with Yooka-Laylee is that the aforementioned concept of expanding the levels feels only partly realized.
 After a level has been unlocked, you can surrender a few more Pagies to expand it and uncover all of its challenges.
 It’s definitely a cool feature, but it would have been a game-changer if there were a little more to it.
 Perhaps if you could choose which section of a stage to expand piece by piece, it might feel a bit more engaging.
 As it is, expanding the levels feels like a nice first step to something greater that can hopefully be fully-realized in a subsequent game.

-With all this said, any complaints to be had ultimately can’t take away how much fun Yooka-Laylee is.
+With all this said, any complaints to be had are counterbalanced by the fun to be had with Yooka-Laylee.
 It really does feel like a labor of love from Playtonic Games.
 A love of their past work and a love for a genre that has tragically fallen into obscurity over the years.
-The fun of Banjo-Kazooie is on display at full force all throughout Yooka-Laylee, and it still manages to find some ways to tweak the genre it loves so much for the modern age.
+The fun of Banjo-Kazooie is on display all throughout Yooka-Laylee, and it still manages to find some ways to tweak the genre it loves so much for the modern age.